react-navigation/react-navigation.github.io/versioned_docs/version-5.x/deep-linking.md

 1. If the app wasn't previously open, we need to set the initial state based on the link
 2. If the app was already open, we need to update the state to reflect the incoming link

 React Native provides a [`Linking`](https://reactnative.dev/docs/linking) to get notified of incoming links.
-React Navigation provides a wrapper API around `Linking` to automatically handle deep links.
-See [configuring links](configuring-links.md) to see how to configure links in React Navigation.
+React Navigation can integrate with the `Linking` module to automatically handle deep links.
+See [configuring links](configuring-links.md) to see more details on how to configure links in React Navigation.

 Below, we'll go through required configurations for each platform so that the deep link integration works.